jeffozozo/RobotWarz/RobotWarz_spec.md

 * The arena size is configurable.
 Min size is 10 x 10.
 * The robots occupy a single location, a 'cell' - only one robot per cell.
 * Robots inherit from the RobotBase class and must implement the pure virtual functions.
 RobotBase.h and RobotBase.cpp will be provided to you.
-* The robot .cpp files are placed into the same directory as the arena, and when the game loads, the arena will compile the robots into .so (shared objects) using the arena's RobotBase.o
+* The robot .cpp files are placed into a `robots/` subdirectory next to the arena executable.
+When the game loads, the arena will compile each `Robot_*.cpp` into a `.so` (shared object) using the arena's prebuilt `RobotBase.o`.
 * The arena will store all the robots in a vector of robots.
 * The 'game loop' loops through each robot in the vector and calls functions on the them to orchestrate the action.
 * The steps that the arena takes when it runs are as follows: